-Jabra Elite 85h: The best price/quality noise cancelling headphones?
+Jabra Elite 85h: The best budget noise cancelling headphones?

 Battery life, excellent ANC, comfortable and attractive.

-They do not support high definition codecs, the sound could have more punch.
+They do not support high definition codecs, the sound could use more punch.

 Technical Characteristics Jabra Elite 86h: